 oncerns about a single federal judge issuing a nationwide injunction are overblown.
-Of course, not every constitutional challenge warrants such relief, judges err, and the power of judicial review needs careful handling.
+Of course, not every constitutional challenge warrants such relief, and judges err, and the power of judicial review needs careful handling.
 But the alternative is far worse - challenging a federal law in all 94 federal district courts is wasteful and risks inconsistent results.
-And the underlying concept of judicial power to invalidate laws is fundamental to our system of ordered liberty because protecting individWithout that protection, the people would be helpless against legislative and executive branch power.
+And the underlying concept of judicial power to invalidate laws is fundamental to our system of ordered liberty, because protecting individual rights sometimes requires striking laws that violate the federal constitution.
+Without that protection the people would be helpless against legislative and executive branch power.